-This highly transformational program begins with the EFLC Level One in September and continues on through next year.
+This highly transformational program begins with the EFLC Level One and continues on through next year.
 We are already starting to fill.
 If you are desiring to take this extraordinary journey with horse, this could be YOUR TIME.
 I want you to know about these things:

 - You gain access to over 40 hours of listening resources in the Horse Wisdom Library as soon as you sign up.